-It is like a four step exercise.
-You don’t do the exercise this slow but I just want to break it down and we will go through it slowly one more time.
+This is a four step exercise.
+You don’t want to do the exercise this slowly but we will break it down and go through it slowly one more time.

-- Place the ball out to the front nice and close.
-You’re coming out to the side so we are working on that shoulder with almost like full flexion which is good.
-With the elbow being tucked in, we are working on the stabilizers in the shoulder.
+- Place the ball out to the front, holding it close to your body.
+Move out to the side, working on that shoulder with almost full flexion.
+With the elbow tucked in, we are working on the stabilizers in the shoulder.
 And with the arm above, we are working with the stabilizers.

-- Bring the ball behind.
-We are really dynamically stretching that shoulder, working the mid back muscles and the shoulder blade muscles, and stretching out the lats.
+- Bring the ball behind your head.
+You are dynamically stretching the shoulder, working the mid back muscles and the shoulder blade muscles, and stretching out the lats.

-- Go to the other side.
-We are activating the lats, the scapular muscles, and the shoulder blade muscles.
-The opposite side is working on dynamically stretching that shoulder.
+- Move to the other side.
+You are activating the lats, the scapular muscles, and the shoulder blade muscles, working on dynamically stretching that shoulder.

 Head Circles to the left

 You can do this a number of times.
-What I get people to do is start off with the four steps or break it down into four steps.
-Then try to bring those four steps together then you can go quicker in combining those four steps.
+Start off with the four steps or break it down into four steps.
+Once you are comfortable with the four steps, try to bring those four steps together into a fluid movement.

-You can do this exercise with a medicine ball, a dumbbell, or a kettlebell which a lot of people use.
-You can also use something that has a little bit of weight that you can put in your hands and you can move around to do the exercise with.
-But make sure you are doing it with both directions because it targets the shoulder, the mid-back, and the scapular muscles in a different way.
+You can do this exercise with a medicine ball, a dumbbell, a kettlebell, or anything from your home that has a little bit of weight.
+Make sure you are doing the exercise in both directions because it targets the shoulder, mid-back, and the scapular muscles in different ways.